ElementsProject/peerswap/docs/signetguide_cln.md

 lightning-cli newaddr
 ```

-Now connect to another node that has the peerswap plugin running, for example these development nodes run by @sputn1ck
+Now connect to another node that has the PeerSwap plugin running, for example these development nodes run by @sputn1ck

 cln node
 ```bash